kbriney/SupplementaryData/README.md

 ### Questions that Still Need to be Addressed

-- Do I want to rectify URL and DOI domains (e.g. merge CaltechDATA URLs with DOIs), or keep separate?
 - How to handle outreach for missing data?

 ### Questions Already Answered